 Angelica should not be used during pregnancy.
 The furanocoumarins can cause photosensitivity and irritate the skin in sensitive people, so limit sunbathing.
-According to a Canadian First Nations the root can be prepared into a deathly poison (could be a misidentification for a cousin apiaceae Cicuta virosa which is poisonous.
+According to Canadian First Nations people, the root can be prepared into a deathly poison (could be a misidentification for a cousin apiaceae Cicuta virosa which is poisonous).
 The roots are poisonous if not dried properly.

 The roots must be dried first, and quite soon after harvest to avoid the oils turning rancid.
 Likewise the seeds also lose potency if not frozen.
 A decoction of the root creates a more bitter medicine, whereas a tincture increased the relaxing effects.
 Extracts should be made from dried root.

 Dry Root 1-3 drops 1-3 x day (Matthew Wood)

 Dry Root 1:5 30-60 drops 4x daily (Buhner)